NaniDAO/nanikotobot/README.md

 To run this project, you need to have the following:

 - Node.js (v14 or higher)
-- A Pinecone API key
+- A Telegram Bot API Token
-- A Telegram Bot API token
+- OpenAI Key

 ### Installation